stablecog/stablecog/src/lib/md/our-first-big-update.md

 We've overhauled our system to make it more robust and scalable.
 We're also using NVIDIA A100s now, which are significantly faster.
 Since they are so fast, we can finally make generating 4 images at a time the default.
 We've made the new system open-source like before: [github.com/stablecog](https://github.com/stablecog).

+## A Better User Experience

+The new interface keeps track of your generations or upscales regardless of which page you are on which means you can start a generation or an upscale, visit other pages you like and come back to see the results.
+It also saves the results of your previous actions.
+So if you visited history, then another page, and then came back to history, you'll see your history load instantly.

 ## Using Cloud Storage

 We have been storing pro users' generations on cloud since the start, and started storing free generations on cloud about a month ago.
 Now, we are switching to cloud completely.
 [History page](https://stablecog.com/history) will now show you all your generations, not just the ones that are saved locally to your browser.